Brazil sits out leftist Latin American nations' body on anti-democracy fears

 Bolsonaro is the most visible right-wing leader in Latin America, while Mexican President Andres Manuel Lopez Obrador is the highest-profile leftist leader.
 Brazil is the region’s biggest economy, followed by Mexico.

-Since last year, anger at inequality and poverty have pushed conservatives out in Mexico and Argentina, while fueling protests in recent weeks that forced Ecuador and Chile to water down austerity-focused economic policies.
+In recent months, anger at inequality and poverty have pushed conservatives out in Mexico and Argentina, while fueling protests that forced Ecuador and Chile to water down austerity-focused economic policies.

-Next year, Mexico will assume the CELAC presidency, which was established in Venezuela during the late President Hugo Chavez’s government but has lost influence in recent years.
+Mexico this month assumed the presidency of CELAC, which was established in Venezuela during the late President Hugo Chavez’s government but has lost influence in recent years.

 Despite pulling out of the CELAC, Araújo said Brazil remained committed to working in all other regional bodies, such as the Organization of American States (OAS) and Mercosur.

+“Don’t give the left a chance.
+They don’t deserve to be treated like normal people who want the good of Brazil,” he said at an event, adding that the “damn left didn’t work anywhere in the world.”

-Reporting by Gabriel Stargardter and Eduardo Simoes; editing by Jonathan Oatis
+Reporting by Gabriel Stargardter and Eduardo Simoes; editing by Jonathan Oatis and Bill Berkrot